-These requirements will vary, and depend on the organization, but in general you need to be no younger than 18, have completed your high school or equivalent education, and be able to to read and write the English language well.
-Usually you’re not required to have any teaching experience, and at most literacy organizations, volunteers must attend a literacy education program before they will be assigned to students.
+These requirements will vary, and depend on the organization, but in general you need to be no younger than 18, have completed your high school or equivalent education, and be able to read and write the English language well.
+Usually, you’re not required to have any teaching experience, and at most literacy organizations, volunteers must attend a literacy education program before they will be assigned to students.

 In general, literacy organizations will ask you to devote at least a set number of hours per week on tutoring, and for at least a specific time like six months or a year.
 You usually also need to prepare your lesson plans, keep record of your volunteering hours, submit periodical reports on the progress of your students, and attend regular refresher workshops.